Anti-Italian sentiment: Anti-Italian-American stereotyping

 A comprehensive study of Italian-American culture on film, conducted from 1996 to 2001, by the Italic Institute of America, revealed the extent of stereotyping in media.
-More than two-thirds of the 2,000 films assessed in the study portray Italian Americans in a negative light.
-Nearly 300 films featuring Italian Americans as mobsters have been produced since The Godfather (1972), an average of nine per year.
+More than two-thirds of the 2,000 films assessed in the study portray Italian-Americans in a negative light.
+Nearly 300 films featuring Italian-Americans as mobsters have been produced since The Godfather (1972), an average of nine per year.

-According to the Italic Institute of America:

-The mass media has consistently ignored five centuries of Italian American history, and has elevated what was never more than a minute subculture to the dominant Italian American culture.
+According to the Italic Institute of America, "The mass media has consistently ignored five centuries of Italian American history and has elevated what was never more than a minute subculture to the dominant Italian American culture."

 According to 2015 FBI statistics, Italian-American organized crime members and associates number approximately 3,000.
-Given an Italian-American population estimated to be approximately 18 million, the study concludes that only one in 6,000 has any involvement with organized crime.
+Given an Italian-American population estimated to be approximately 18 million, the study concludes that only one in 6,000 is active in organized crime.